Some Exercise Is Better Than None, But Make More Your Goal

 By Lee Sandford

 The World Health Organization has released new guidelines on physical activity and sedentary behaviors for the first time since 2010.
 I’m sure the irony is lost on no-one that at the end of a year in which we were told to stay at home, these guidelines are recommending that we get out and exercise more.
+The benefits of exercises are many as per the rectangle trampoline blog.
 However, bear in mind, these guidelines have been in development for several years, therefore using pre-pandemic information.
 They state that 27 percent of adults don’t get enough exercise, nor, sadly, do a whopping 81 percent of adolescents; and one can only assume these numbers have been worse this year.
 What also struck me when reading the guidelines at this particular time in history, is they stress that through these measures we can reduce the burden on our health care systems.

 Okay, so what amount and kind of physical activity are you supposed to be getting?
 Here’s a brief summary, by age group: